Khushbusaifi012/Weather_report/README.md

 "# Weather_report"

-🌦️ Weather Report App A Django web application to check the current weather of any city using the OpenWeatherMap API.
+🌦️Weather Report App A Django web application to check the current weather of any city using the OpenWeatherMap API.

 🚀Features :-
 1.Get current temperature and weather description of any city.